stomaras/Javascript-From-zero-to-hero/README.md

 - We download a css framework bootstrap 3 with the command : npm install --save bootstrap@3

 - We must do angular aware of this framework

+- spec files used for testing

+- with the command --ng generate component servers-- ... you generate another component